julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Wednesday, December 18, 2024.
+Thursday, December 19, 2024.
 Quote of the day:

-> "Courage is a kind of salvation." - Plato
+> "Even death is not to be feared by one who has lived wisely." - Buddha